How are we making a difference?

 Trying to stay busy through her volunteer work, Maureen finally received the support she needed in 2018.
-One of her friends put her in touch with Housing Justice – an organisation which puts vulnerable asylum seekers in touch with host families.
+One of her friends put her in touch with Housing Justice – one of the charities in the London Homeless Charities Group which connects vulnerable asylum seekers with host families.

 Maureen now lives in a room with a comfortable bed and a TV.
 She’s able to cook, study and volunteer – and most importantly, surround herself with people she can trust.
 Of her experience she says:

 "Being hosted has made such a big difference.
 I now have a lot of hope for the future knowing I’m settled and have a safe place to stay.
 I thank God for Housing Justice."